haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-TODO: imports work except for adding a directory for UX tests: we need to make a command that imports the currently open file as a new preset (this will let us set up UX tests with a given set of bindings)
+for UX tests:
+  - check to see if we can call the extension API directly
+  - if that doesn't work use the "Add Current File..."

 working on an improved preset loading UX